harrisoncbrammell/MuscleDTI_Toolbox/Help/Current Functions/Help-for-define_roi.md

 The function <i>define_roi</i> is used to digitize the aponeurosis of muscle fiber insertion.
 The digitized points are used to reconstruct a mesh; the mesh is used as the seed surface for fiber tracking when using aponeurosis-based seeding.

 ## 2. Usage
 The mesh is a required input to [<i>fiber_track</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Tractography-Functions/fiber_track.md) and [<i>fiber_quantifier</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-fiber_quantifier.md); it may be visualized using [<i>fiber_visualizer</i>](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/Help/Help-for-fiber_visualizer.md).
-The required inputs are the anatomical image, the muscle mask, and a structure define the user's options for defining the mesh; an optional structure allows plotting of the results.
+The required inputs are the anatomical image, the muscle mask, and a structure specifying the user's options for defining the mesh; an optional structure allows plotting of the results.
 The output is the mesh reconstruction of the aponeurosis.
 There are two options for defining the aponeurosis:
 1) <i>Manual selection</i>: A single figure window, containing three panels, is displayed.
 The center panel shows the current slice, the left-hand panel shows the preceding slice, and the right-hand panel shows the upcoming slice.
 An interactive tool is opened that allows the user to adjust the center panel's window and level settings.
 In the center panel, the edge locations of the mask are indicated.
 Text prompts in the command window guide the user through the following steps.
 First, the user zooms the image to the area of interest, selecting Enter when finished.
 Then the user defines the aponeurosis with a series of left mouse clicks.
 The selected points can form a line or close to form a polygon.
 A right mouse click is used to complete the definition.
 At each slice, the user is given the option of repeating the procedure in case of error.

 2) <i>Automatic selection</i>: A single figure window, containing three panels, is displayed; each panel shows the current slice.
 The algorithm described in Section 3 is used to present an initial estimate of the aponeurosis’s location.
 This estimate is presented as magenta points in the left-hand panel.
 In the center panel, the edge locations of the mask are indicated and the initial segmentation results are shown as semi-transparent red pixels.
 In the right-hand panel, the smoothed edge pixels are shown for the segmented region (magenta points) and the dilated region (cyan points).
 The dilation process is discussed below.